swarup-p/VSD_Physical_Design_Workshop/README.md

     - Derive PMOS and NMOS network graph
 	- Obtain Eueler's path
 	- Get stick diagram
-	- Convert stick diagram into layout but ensure that it does not violates library rules.
+	- Convert stick diagram into layout but ensure that it does not violate library rules.
   - Characterization
     - Extract parasitics from layout and characterise in terms of time delay

   3. Output
-  - CDL (circuit description lannguage)
+  - CDL (circuit description language)
   - GDSII, LEF, extracted SPICE netlist
   - Timing, noise, power.lib functions

 ### Cell Characterization Flow

-Here are the typical steps involved in cell characterization,
+Here are the typical steps involved in the cell characterization,

   1. Read model files of MOS from foundry
   2. Read extracted SPICE netlist
-  3. Define/ recognise buffer behaviour
+  3. Define/ recognise buffer behavior
   4. Read subcircuits in the design
   5. Connect necessary power supplies
   6. Apply stimulus